AliceO2Group/ReadoutCard/src/Pda/README.md

 These files are memory-mapped by the PDA userspace library.

 In the case of a crash, the userspace component may not be able to do the freeing.
 This means the kernel module will hang onto the buffer, and the associated memory.
 This can be a real problem in memory-constrained environments.
-The function `freeUnusedChannelBuffers()` in `Driver.h` takes care of this by detecting unused buffers and freeing them by writing the buffer ID into the `./free` file.
+The function `freeUnusedChannelBuffer()`, implemented for every Class derived from `DmaChannelBase`, takes care of this by detecting unused buffers and freeing them by writing the buffer ID into the `./free` file.

 ## Separation
 There are plans to split this part off into a separate library, which ReadoutCard would then depend on.